MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-support-perf.md

 ## Diagnose performance issues using Microsoft Defender for Endpoint Client Analyzer

 **Applies to:**
-- Performance issues of all available MDE components such as AV and EDR
+- Performance issues of all available Defender for Endpoint components such as AV and EDR

 The Microsoft Defender for Endpoint Client Analyzer (MDECA) can collect traces, logs, and diagnostic information in order to troubleshoot performance issues on [onboarded devices](/microsoft-365/security/defender-endpoint/onboard-configure) on Linux.